TomaszGasior/WizyTowka-5/README.md

 * `docs` — documentation files, written in Polish using Markdown files; there is no inline code documentation;
 * `others` — additional files: command line utility scripts, some configuration files, artworks.

-The user interface uses Polish as one supported language as this project is indented to be used by Polish websites.
+The user interface supports Polish only as this project is indented to be used by Polish websites.

+The application requires PHP 7.1 or newer.
+SQLite, MySQL and PostgreSQL databases are supported.
+Tested on Linux and FreeBSD, with Apache and nginx.
+Other parts of this repository can require the newest PHP version.
+Unit tests require xdebug extension.